hzaatiti-NYU/meg-pipeline/docs/source/operationprotocol.rst

 | 8     | Right Forehead  |  YES            |
 +-------+-----------------+-----------------+

-The markers are put on locations 4, 3, 6, 7 and 8.
+The markers are put on locations 4, 5, 6, 7 and 8.
-While the locations 2, 3 and 1 are used for coregistration only (i.e., no marker sensor as put on).
+While the locations 1, 2 and 3 are used for coregistration only (i.e., no marker sensor as put on).